Film-Friendly Hotels Can Make Location Shooting Easier for Cast, Crew

 Among them: Four Seasons Hotels and Resorts, whose Beverly Hills property is an industry staple and whose Ko Olina location in Hawaii served as a filming location for the just-released “Snatched,” with Amy Schumer and Goldie Hawn.

 The Intercontinental Los Angeles Century City, adjacent to 20th Century Fox and CAA, offers special rates and amenities to entertainment industry patrons.
-And in Chicago, the Renaissance Blackstone Hotel provides a program for moviemakers that dates back to the days when Audrey Hepburn was a guest.
+And in Chicago, the Renaissance Blackstone Hotel, which recently rebranded to The Blackstone, Autograph Collection, provides a program for moviemakers that dates back to the days when Audrey Hepburn was a guest.

 Corinthia runs more than a dozen hotels around the world, including in Lisbon, Malta and Prague, but London and Budapest are the main production hubs, and the hotels there are set up for longer stays, with larger suites and apartments, says Rush.
 “Last year we had the whole ‘Star Wars’ cast and crew staying with us in London for months,” he notes.